NavdeepBrar03/LinuxAssignment3/Assignment3.md

 ## Step One: System Preparation

 1. **Update the System**
+     **Objective**: To ensure the latest software and dependencies are available before installing Nginx.
    - Command:
      ```bash
      sudo apt update
      ```
       - `sudo`: Executes the command with superuser privileges.
       - `apt update`: Updates the package list for the system.
-     ### Purpose: To ensure the latest software and dependencies are available before installing Nginx.

 2. **Install Nginx**
+    **Objective**: To install Nginx as the web server on the system.
    - Command:
      ```bash
      sudo apt install nginx
      ```
       - `sudo`: Executes the command with superuser privileges.
       - `apt install nginx`: Installs the Nginx package.
-     ### Purpose: To install Nginx as the web server on the system.

 ## Step Two: Configure Nginx

 1. **Enable and Start Nginx**
+    **Objective**: To ensure Nginx runs automatically upon system boot and starts running immediately.
    - Commands:
      ```bash
      sudo systemctl enable nginx